m7mdrf3t/Vertix_try-on/DEPLOYMENT.md

 # Railway Deployment Guide

-This guide explains how to deploy the Vertix Try-On application on Railway with both frontend and backend services.
+This guide explains how to deploy the Mirrify application on Railway with both frontend and backend services.

 ## Prerequisites